TMA1

 AGENT ONBOARDING

-Read https://tma1.ai/SKILL.md and follow the instructions to install and configure TMA1 for your AI agent
+Read https://tma1.ai/SKILL.md and follow the instructions to install or upgrade TMA1 for your AI agent

 Manual install